Subject: Policy on Workplace Harassment

 3.1.3 The University respects the rights of all employees to seek remedies through other means such as grievances, human rights complaints, complaints to the police, and civil suits, whether the remedies provided by this policy are sought or not.

-3.1.4 An employee will be given the opportunity to reply to any complaint made against him or her under this policy before any decision adverse to the employee’s interest is reached on the complaint.
+3.1.4 An employee will be given the opportunity to reply to any complaint made against them under this policy before any decision adverse to the employee’s interest is reached on the complaint.

 3.1.5 The privacy of complainants and respondents will be respected and therefore all persons involved in a harassment complaint are expected to maintain confidentiality.